kvikk-js/kvikk/docs/7-programatic-api.md

 A configuration object used for altering the creation of the server instance in the factory function.

  * `development` - `Boolean` - Dictate if the returned server instance should be a development or productin server instance.
  * `cwd` - `String` - Current working directory.
-File system path to the root of a Kvikk.js app.
+File system path to the root of a Hubro app.
 Must be an absoulte path.

 #### userConfig

 User configuration passed on to the server instance created by the factory function.
-The config is the same config and format as used in kvikk.config.js.
+The config is the same config and format as used in hubro.config.js.

-The configuration passed have a higher precedence than the kvikk.config.js configuration.
+The configuration passed have a higher precedence than the hubro.config.js configuration.
 The precedence are on property level so if only parts of a config object is set through this argument only those parts will override the file based configuration and not the whole config object.

 Configuration objects can be set as an array of config objects: